kuserich/wp-block-container/README.md

 ![Sixa Container Block](https://ps.w.org/sixa-container-block/assets/banner-772x250.jpg?rev=2632168)

 A fully customizable wrapper block to group other blocks together.
-Create more sophisticated designs with more space, colors, gradients, background images, videos and much more.
+Create more sophisticated designs with more space, colors, gradients, background images, videos, and much more.

 ## Features